 The petitioners have claimed that the proposed deportation violates the constitutional protection of Right to Equality under Article 14, Right to Life and Personal Liberty under Article 21 and fostering respect for international law and treaty obligations under Article 51(c).
 The petitioners also claimed that the deportation would be in contradiction with the principle of 'Non-Refoulement', generally considered to be a part of Customary International law.
 The principle of 'Non-Refoulement' forbids a country from sending back asylum seekers or refugees to a country where they face persecution and is seen as binding on all countries, irrespective of not being a signatory to the 1951 Refugee Convention.
 The Indian government maintains that a large number of Rohingya migrants represents a national security threat and hence, they should be deported.
 However, some commentators believe this deportation exercise depicts an underlying change in India’s refugee policy from ‘secular’ to ‘anti-Muslim’.
 The Indian government has proposed amending the Citizenship Act, 1955 to make the naturalisation process easier for all except Muslim immigrants.
 The Citizenship (Amendment) Bill, 2016 expedites naturalisation process of persecuted minorities i.e. Hindus, Christians, Jains, Sikhs, and Zoroastrians from Pakistan, Bangladesh and Afghanistan.
 It specifically excludes Muslims persecuted in these countries e.g. Ahmadiyas in Pakistan or Rohingyas in Myanmar.
 This petition, apart from deciding the fate of 40,000 Rohingyas in India will also clarify the extension of Fundamental Rights to the case of non-citizens like Rohingyas and the degree to which customary international norms are binding on municipal law.

-Whether the deportation of Rohingya Muslims violates the right to equality under Article 14, considering similarly placed immigrants are not being deported?
+1. Does the deportation of Rohingya Muslims violate the right to equality under Article 14, considering that similarly placed immigrants are not being deported?

-Whether the proposed deportation of Rohingya Muslims who face an existential threat in Myanmar violates their right to life under Article 21?
+2. Does the proposed deportation of Rohingya Muslims - who face an existential threat in Myanmar - violate their right to life under Article 21?

-Whether India is bound by the ‘Non-Refouelment’ principle which is considered a part of Customary International Law, inspite of not being a signatory to the 1951 Refugee Convention?
+4. Is India bound by the ‘Non-Refoulement’ principle which is considered a part of Customary International Law, despite not signing the 1951 Refugee Convention?